pydata/xarray/doc/internals/how-to-add-new-backend.rst

 list.
 The behaviour with the list shall be the same of ``OUTER`` indexing.

-If you support more complex indexing as `explicit indexing` or `numpy indexing`, you can have a look to the implemetation of Zarr backend and Scipy backend, currently available in :py:mod:`~xarray.backends` module.
+If you support more complex indexing as `explicit indexing` or `numpy indexing`, you can have a look to the implementation of Zarr backend and Scipy backend, currently available in :py:mod:`~xarray.backends` module.

 .. _RST preferred_chunks: